How to Get to Vietnam From Chicago [2026 Guide]

 There are no direct train or bus connections between the U.S. and Vietnam.
 The only realistic option is flying or combining cruise travel.

-📊 Travel Comparison Table
+Travel Cost Comparison

 Mode of Transport Route Example Time Cost (USD) Best For